suffolklibraries/sljekyll/_events/chantry-2019-10-11-sld-cinderella-ball.md

 breadcrumb: y
 ---

-Children are invited to celebrate [Suffolk Libraries Day](/suffolk-libraries-day/) with a magical Cinderella Ball.
+Children are invited to celebrate [Suffolk Libraries Day](/suffolk-libraries-day/) with a magical Disney disco.
 Sing, dance and get a photo with Cinderella and see what happens when the clock strikes midnight and she leaves her slipper behind!

 Book in advance by contacting the library.